 The anticipated clinical benefit of the investigational lenses will be the correction of refractive error.
-The risks associated with use of the investigational lenses are considered to be equivalent to those associated with other commercial soft contact lenses worn in the same modality (i.e. daily disposable).
+No adverse device effects are anticipated.
+The risks associated with use of the investigational lenses are considered to be the same as those for other marketed soft contact lens worn in the same modality (i.e., daily disposable wear).
+No additional risks associated with participation in this investigation are anticipated.

-Comprehensive risk and benefit information regarding the AO1DfA lens are included in the AO1DfA package insert (Appendix C).
+Comprehensive risk and benefit information regarding the test design and the AO1DfA control lens are included in the latest versions of the Investigator's Brochure4 and the AO1DfA package insert (Appendix C), respectively.